 But that’s a lot to consider when trying to make a choice.
 And there are other important things to think about too like how well the panels stretch as you move around on the bike, what the seams and grippers are like, how well the bib shorts will hold up after a couple of seasons of wearing and washing, who makes it, what it looks like, and how much you’ll have to pay for it.

 Worse yet, there are a ton of cycling bib shorts to choose from, very few objective measures to compare them as you have with gear, and new models coming out every season.

 Fear not, my fellow cycling enthusiasts.
-While I’m not here to save the day, I have done one of my ad- and influence-free, comprehensive, and comparative evaluations, this one centered on men’s cycling bib shorts.
-(A review of women’s cycling bib shorts is also in the works.)
+While I’m not here to save the day, I have done one of my ad-free, influence-free, comprehensive, and comparative evaluations, this one centered on men’s cycling bib shorts.
+My fellow tester Aiyana has done a similar review of women’s bib shorts.

 WHAT MATTERS MOST IN CHOOSING CYCLING BIB SHORTS

-I look at criteria in three categories that I think matter most in choosing between shorts.
+I look at criteria in three categories that I find matter most in choosing between shorts.

 Cut – Are the bibs cut for riders with a slim or standard hip width or will it, because of their construction and material, fit both types of riders?

 Do the bib shorts have a standard leg length or do they run long?
 Some of us prefer a longer inseam to get more coverage and support on long rides while others prefer the freedom and airflow of a standard length inseam.